techidaily/site-games-able/source/_posts/elite-groupings-of-16-joint-console-players-games.md

 ## 4. Cuphead

  Cuphead is a difficult yet rewarding platformer that lovingly recreates the style of old hand drawn cartoons.
 It's inventive and charming, with boss fights so tough that you'll be glad for support from your friend on the couch.
-Plus, if you enjoy the game, there's an equally[decent Netflix animated series](https://www.makeuseof.com/tag/animated-shows-adults-netflix/) that you can watch together.
+Plus, if you enjoy the game, there's an equally [decent Netflix animated series](https://www.makeuseof.com/tag/animated-shows-adults-netflix/) that you can watch together.

 ## 5. Overcooked!
 All You Can Eat